helio/blender-addon/README.md

 ## Release

+To create a new release:
+1. update the version number in `__init__.py`
-To create a new release, create a new tag (following semver).
-The GitHub action will automatically upload an appropriate release archive once the tag is there.
+2. create a new tag (following semver).
+3. The GitHub action will automatically upload an appropriate release archive once the tag is there.

 ## Credits